Adyen/adyen-commercetools/README.md

 - Follow [Integration Guide](./notification/docs/IntegrationGuide.md) for information how to integrate with notification module.
 - Follow [How to run](notification/docs/HowToRun.md) the notification module.
-- Follow [Error Handling Guide](docs/adr/0004-notification-error-handling-guide.md) for information of the error handling approach.

 ## Contribution Guide